 My family loves to take day trips and we decided that we wanted to take Mr. Jackson along with us to Huntington Dog Beach.
 I don’t know about you, but my dog is part of the family.
 Yes, I’m one of those people!
 But if you met Mr. Jackson, AKA “SoCal Dog,” you would completely understand.

-*Disclosure: This post contains affiliate ads.
-This site might receive a commission for purchases made through these links at no extra cost to you.
+*Disclosure: This post contains Amazon affiliate ads.
+This site receives a commission from qualifying purchases made through these links at no extra cost to you.
 Thank you for your support!

 We started out our trip by driving out to the Huntington Dog Beach.
 This beach is located in Huntington Beach along Pacific Coast Highway, between 21st Street and Seapoint Ave.
 You can either park in a 2-hour lot or pay for a meter on the street.